 Chief Executive Officer's 1997 Compensation.
 Robert H. Spilman, Sr. who served as Chairman of the Board and Chief Executive Officer of the Company until July 7, 1997, and Paul Fulton who was appointed Chief Executive Officer on July 7, 1997, were each eligible during fiscal 1997 to participate in the same compensation programs available to other senior executives.
 The Organization, Compensation and Nominating Committee seeks to be competitive with high-performing, similar-sized companies in the household furniture industry in the context of total compensation, placing more emphasis on at-risk incentives than on base salary.
-While this performance-driven compensation may produce variable compensation over the years, it is the belief of the Organization, Compensation and Nominating Committee that this approach focuses the executive on the achievement of short and long-term goals and objectives which enhance stockholder value.
+While this performance-driven compensation may produce variable compensation and Nominating Committee that this approach focuses the executive on the achievement of short and long-term goals and objectives which enhance stockholder value.